-The Department of Sociology at UCSB maintains a multi-level and multi-method approach to social inquiry within the department.
-UCSB Sociology focuses on seven areas of research: Conversation Analysis; Culture; Global Studies; Feminist Studies; Justice, Law and Inequality; Race, Ethnicity, and Nation; and Social Movements, Revolutions and Social Change.
+The Department of Sociology at UCSB maintains a multi-level and multi-method approach to social inquiry, with special strength and international visibility in seven interrelated areas of research: Conversation Analysis; Culture; Global Studies; Gender, Sexuality and Feminist Studies; Justice, Law and Inequality; Race, Ethnicity, and Nation; and Social Movements, Revolutions and Social Change.
 These areas of research organize, rather than constrain, the extensive research conducted here.
 UCSB Sociology is ranked Number One in the area of Sex and Gender (2013 US News and World Report) and is among the top ten programs in the Sociology of Culture.

 New Faculty Research

 Kevin B. Anderson is a Professor of Sociology.
 He has worked in social and political theory, especially Marx, Hegel, the Frankfurt School, Foucault, and the Orientalism debate.
 His most recent books are Foucault and the Iranian Revolution (with Janet Afary, 2005) and Marx at the Margins (2010), both published by University of Chicago Press.
 His current projects include a book on Theoretical Wars over the Middle East and a volume of the Marx-Engels Gesamtausgabe, an international project to publish the whole of the writings of Marx and Engels.